Chaperone licence

 3 Applying for or renewing a chaperone licence

 Payment will also be taken during the completion of the form.
 It is recommended you have everything ready.
-On submission you will receive an email acknowledgment with details of how to book onto our chaperone training course.
+On submission you will receive an email acknowledgment of your application and information as to how to validate your identification documents.

-• If you are becoming licensed as a volunteer, and are receiving no payment, the fee is £30.00.
+- If you are becoming licensed as a volunteer and are receiving no payment, the fee is £15.00.

 5 What happens next?